 From time to time I hear from people using it, and, sometimes I would also get questions about whether specific PIC devices are supported.

-Now, ZEPPP is pretty limited in scope, as it was made to target the 16F628A processor primarily, but when I wrote it I also added support for other mid-range 8-bit PICs that employed similar programming procedures, and were popular back in the day.
+Now, ZEPPP is pretty limited in scope, as it was made to target the 16F628A primarily, but when I wrote it I also added support for other mid-range 8-bit PICs that employed similar programming procedures, and were popular back in the day.
 Just to echo the list, from day one ZEPPP had support for:

 - 16F87, 16F88

 - 16F627A, 16F628A, 16F648A

 One of the PIC families that ZEPPP has supported from the start, is the 16F87XA line of microcontrollers.
 That means the 16F873A, 16F874A, and so on.
 They are not particularly modern devices, mind you, but in a couple of occasions, I’ve been asked whether ZEPPP could support the “non-A” variants, which predate the “A” versions although were almost functionally the same.

 This is not something I get all the time, in fact, I had not heard that request in probably a couple of years, until recently a user on my blog echoed the same question, and he was apparently knowledgeable and interested enough in this, that he was already looking into adding the support himself.